Understanding Modules

 III.
 Courses at Different Levels

-First and Second Year Courses - Courses in Years 1 and 2 are typically lectures with enrollment generally larger than 25 students (up to 250 students).
-In most of these courses, except for those offered at the 2100 level, students meet weekly in small tutorials to analyze documents and debate historical arguments.
-Most third and fourth year courses are seminars.
+Courses in years 1 and 2 are typically lectures with enrollment between 50 to 200 students.
+In most first-year courses, students also meet weekly in small tutorials to analyze documents and debate historical arguments.
+Most third- and fourth-year courses are seminars focused on group discussion.